sinitame/epfl-ada-project/README.md

 * [Radar informations database](https://www.data.gouv.fr/en/datasets/radars-automatiques-bilans-annuels-du-nombre-de-flashs/)

-# A list of internal milestones up until project milestone 2
+# A list of internal milestones until milestone 2

 - Explore the quality of the data and check its consitancy over years (2018 seems to have more informations than previous years)
 - Plot the evolution of specific features over time